 Birth and breastfeeding

 Children who are born to mothers with HIV/AIDs and those who are breastfed by an infected person can become infected as well.
-Keep in mind that breast milk is one of the body fluids that carry a high concentration of the virus.
+Keep in mind that breast milk is one of the body fluids that carry a high material load of the virus.

 Cases of HIV due to blood transfusions are few due to the stricter screenings of blood donors.
 In this case, patients become infected because of tainted blood.